A covid-19 patient’s family was choosing her gravestone. Then she awoke after weeks on a ventilator.

 “I was completely beside myself,” Andrew said.
 “I dropped the phone because I was going to be terminating life support that day.”

-Since the pandemic began, more than 763,000 Americans have died after falling ill with covid, according to The Washington Post’s tracker.
+Since the coronavirus pandemic began, more than 763,000 Americans have died after falling ill with covid, according to The Washington Post’s tracker.
 But as that grim number has climbed, there have also been stories of patients surviving long, intense battles with the disease.

-In early October, an Alabama man left the hospital after a 73-day fight with covid.
+In early October, an Alabama man left the hospital after a 73-day fight with covid-19.
 Before being released in August, a Utah man spent 223 days in the hospital, at one point having to decide whether to undergo a risky procedure or be placed in palliative care, the Salt Lake Tribune reported.

-Bettina was in Maine to help Andrew and his family care for his father, who was battling stage-four cancer, Andrew said.
-But in early September, Andrew, his wife, his father and Bettina all contracted the coronavirus.
-Andrew, who had not been vaccinated, said being sick was “brutal,” but he, his wife and his father recovered.
+Bettina was in Maine to help Andrew and his family care for his father, who was battling Stage 4 cancer, Andrew said.
+But in early September, Andrew, his wife, father and Bettina all contracted the coronavirus.
+Andrew, who had not been vaccinated, said being sick was “brutal,” but he, his wife and father recovered.

 Bettina, who also had not been vaccinated, did not recover.
 “She was planning on getting vaccinated before she left Florida, but she ran out of time,” Andrew said.
 “She was going to get vaccinated up here, but she came down with covid.”